-Products go through lifecycles even after launching.
+After the product launches to the public, it also goes through a lifecycle.
 In this scenario, the enclosed stages are more business-related.

 Here, teams develop a marketing strategy to ensure awareness from customers and users.
 Often, this process occurs through advertising investments.
 While the demand takes shape, sales can be slower than expected.
 Yet, there are other edges to consider.
 Some include complexity, innovation and suitability, and competitors' status.